-The Critical Need for a Secure PCN for Oil & Gas & Mining
+The Critical Need for Secure PCN in Mining, Oil & Gas

-Ensuring high performance, high functioning infrastructure is critical for the Oil & Gas and mining industry.
+Ensuring high performance, high functioning infrastructure is critical for the Oil & Gas and Mining industries.

 Central to this is safeguarding and securing the overall system and procedural flows.
 Mining and Oil & Gas players must adhere to strict standards – not only self-imposed standards but also global, in country, and within the industry itself – to make their operations secure, safe and environmentally sound.

 As companies transition to more connected operations, policies and procedures for data access and management are more critical than ever.

 In the mining and refining context, Process Control Network’s (PCN or process control systems - PCS) power critical operational components - providing deep and sometimes complex process information, in a simple and logical format for decision making.

 Merging processing and corporate infrastructures can help with system improvement and optimization by highlighting key areas for production improvements, shining a light on under-performing units and allowing for product quality improvements.

 The use of advanced PCN procedures can not only increase profit margins, but also reduce emissions, minimise or remove safety and security issues and maximise the lifespan and maintenance regimes of operating equipment.